1923 Half Dollar Value Checker: Errors List & ā€œSā€ Mint Mark Worth

 These auction results reveal the extraordinary premium that condition commands in the 1923-S half dollar market.
 The exponential price increases between grade levels highlight the critical importance of preservation quality for these nearly century-old silver coins.
 Each incremental grade improvement can represent thousands of dollars in market value difference.

-The chart demonstrates a dramatic exponential progression, with the finest MS-66 example achieving $48,875—nearly double the $25,200 realized by the MS-65 grade.
+The chart demonstrates a dramatic exponential progression, with the finest MS-66 example achieving $48,875 at Bowers & Merena in November 2006 — nearly double the $25,200 realized by an MS-65 grade at the same event.
 This steep value curve reflects the genuine scarcity of gem-quality survivors from San Francisco’s 1923 production.

 History Of The 1923 Half Dollar

-The 1923 Walking Liberty half dollar emerged during a pivotal moment in American economic recovery, when the nation was transitioning from post-World War I recession to the prosperity of the Roaring Twenties.
-With unemployment falling to 4.8 percent and industrial production surging, the United States experienced renewed commercial activity that drove demand for silver coinage.
+The 1923 Walking Liberty half dollar emerged during a pivotal moment in American economic recovery, when the nation was transitioning from the post-World War I recession to the early prosperity of the Roaring Twenties.
+With unemployment falling and industrial production surging, the United States experienced renewed commercial activity that drove demand for silver coinage.

 San Francisco served as the sole production facility for half dollars in 1923, striking 2,178,000 coins featuring Adolph Weinman’s acclaimed Walking Liberty design.
 This elegant composition, introduced in 1916, depicted Liberty striding toward the dawn with flowing robes and outstretched arms, symbolizing America’s march toward progress and prosperity.

-The coins entered circulation during America’s cultural renaissance, carrying citizens through the jazz age and technological revolution that defined the decade before the 1929 stock market crash reshaped the economic landscape.
+The coins circulated heavily during America’s cultural renaissance, passing through hands during the jazz age and technological revolution that defined the decade before the 1929 stock market crash reshaped the economic landscape.

 Also Read: Top 35 Most Valuable Franklin Half Dollar Worth Money (1948 – 1963)